 The Rotary Club of Grand Junction

 Finding free or inexpensive family activities close to home can be a challenge if you live in Clifton.
 Thanks to generous community sponsors, Clifton residents now have a free neighborhood movie night once a month during the school year.

-Help build community and your brand – Be a Movie Night sponsor! $150 sponsorships are now available for Fall 2019.
+Help build community and your brand – Be a Movie Night sponsor! $150 sponsorships are now available for 2020.